mahashu/idk-plus-comp/README.md

 - **`Refusal is a correct response`** (IDK part 1) redefines success itself.
 It's not an instruction to do something — it's a statement that refusing doesn't count against the model, which matters because standard training pushes the opposite: refusal reads as failure to help.
 Without this clause, a model can be told exactly what to say when uncertain and still suppress that response, because the underlying incentive to avoid refusal hasn't changed.
 - **`Say "I don't know" when you don't`** (IDK part 2) is the behavioral instruction — the concrete form refusal should take once it's permitted.
 Permission without a specified action leaves the model free to signal uncertainty however it likes, including by hedging instead of stopping.

 None of the four components is redundant to any other: one manages parsing, one caps output, one changes the success condition, one specifies the resulting behavior.
-Removing IDK from an otherwise intact governance framework sent Gemini's hallucination rate to 100%. (`Refusal is a correct response` and `Say "I don't know" when you don't` comprise IDK.)
 Compression without refusal permission is actively counterproductive.
-The prefix is invisible until you remove it, at which point one model stops complying at all.
 Nineteen words, four jobs, no slack in any of them.

-Compression was tested in isolation (COMPx conditions, no IDK) and IDK's contribution was isolated by removal from the full OGS framework — dropping it sent Gemini's hallucination rate to 100%.
-The two-part refusal instruction was not split-tested against itself as separate conditions; that's a functional distinction drawn from how the prompt behaves, not a comparison run in the dataset.
+Compression was tested in isolation (COMPx conditions, no IDK).
 Full methodology, condition definitions, and trial-level data are in the papers and dataset linked below.

 ## Background & Citation